diwanaditya/skullsays/README.md

 - Display any text in a speech bubble above a horror skull ASCII
 - Works directly in the terminal using Python
-- Single-file implementation — no complex installation required
+- Single-file implementation,no complex installation required
 - Lightweight and easy to use

 ---